amcginlay/eks-demos/doc/scratch/README.md

 aws appmesh list-virtual-nodes --mesh-name ${EKS_APP_NS} # check from the AWS aspect

 # upon restart, each backend pod will be injected with two additional containers (sidecars)
-# one for envoy, the other is the x-ray daemon which we enabled when we installed the App Mesh controller
+# one is envoy, the other is the x-ray daemon which we enabled when we installed the App Mesh controller
 for color in blue green; do
   kubectl -n ${EKS_APP_NS} rollout restart deployment ${EKS_APP_BE}-${color}
 done